CarlWangChina/MuDiT-MuSiT/README.md

 #### Component Models

-To ensure the reproducibility of the specific modules discussed in our paper, we provide the fine-tuned weights for our CLAP-based model and the Qwen-based lyric generation model.
+For the reproducibility of specific modules discussed in our paper, we provide the fine-tuned weights for our CLAP-based retrieval model and other models.
 These are available at our Hugging Face Model repository:
 `huggingface.co/karl-wang/ama-prof-divi`

 However, please note that the weights for certain models cannot be open-sourced due to commercial confidentiality agreements with our partner companies.